 Prevention Training Center of Excellence - Leadership

-Dr. Audra Langley is an Assistant Professor in the Division of Child and Adolescent Psychiatry at the Jane and Terry Semel Institute for Neuroscience and Human Behavior at UCLA.
-Dr. Langley is also the Director of Training for the Center for Resiliency, Hope, and Wellness in Schools and serves as Chair of the National Child Traumatic Stress Network School Committee.
-Dr. Langley is a clinician and researcher who specializes in cognitive behavioral treatment for children and adolescents with PTSD, anxiety, and related disorders, and her work seeks to increase school-based access to evidence-based interventions for underserved populations of children.
+Dr. Langley is a professor in the Division of Child and Adolescent Psychiatry at the Jane and Terry Semel Institute for Neuroscience and Human Behavior at UCLA.
+Dr. Langley is also the director of training for the Center for Resiliency, Hope, and Wellness in Schools and serves as chair of the National Child Traumatic Stress Network School Committee.
+Dr. Langley is a clinician and researcher who specializes in cognitive behavioral treatment for children and adolescents with PTSD, anxiety, and related disorders.
+Her work seeks to increase school-based access to evidence-based interventions for underserved populations of children.
 Dr. Langley’s expertise supports the DMH-UCLA Prevention Center of Excellence training efforts related to foster youth and child and family services.

-Dr. Natalie Ramos is an Assistant Clinical Professor at the David Geffen School of Medicine and a Child, Adolescent, and Adult Psychiatrist at UCLA Health.
+Dr. Ramos is an assistant clinical professor at the David Geffen School of Medicine and a child, adolescent, and adult psychiatrist at UCLA Health.
 Dr. Ramos sees pediatric and adult patients through Behavioral Health Associates (BHA), the Stress, Trauma, and Resilience (STAR) Clinic, and the Faculty Practice Group.
-She directs the EMPWR program for LGBTQ+ youth and is the Principal Investigator for a new study on resiliency classes for LGBTQ+ adolescents with depression and anxiety.
+She directs the EMPWR program for LGBTQ+ youth and is the principal investigator for a new study on resilience classes for LGBTQ+ adolescents with depression and anxiety.
 Dr. Ramos contributes to DMH-UCLA Prevention Center of Excellence training efforts for professionals working with children and teens.